Writing the first draft has never been so easy!

 Now that you have completed your research in an organised way and have written a final draft of your essay plan, writing the first draft of your essay will be easier than it ever has been before.
 All of the following decisions about your essay have already been made:

-- What your answer to the essay question is
+- Your answer to the essay question

 - The order in which to discuss your main points